diffix/pg_diffix/README.md

 1. Issue utility statements like `COPY` and `ALTER TABLE`, beside a few allowlisted ones, are not allowed (unless superuser).
 2. Data in the `pg_catalog` schema like `pg_stats`, `pg_user_functions`, or `pg_class` is not accessible (unless superuser).
-3. Selected subset of less frequently used PostgreSQL query features like `EXISTS` or `NULLIF` is disabled.
+3. Selected subset of less frequently used PostgreSQL query features like `EXISTS` or `NULLIF` are disabled.
 4. Inheritance involving a sensitive table is not allowed.
 5. Some of the output of `EXPLAIN` for queries involving a sensitive table is censored.